filoxtom/s2i_introduzione_blockchain/README.md

 This repository contains basic solidity programs explained in the first chapter of the blockchain master.

-The final project is "Foundraising.sol"
+The final project is "Fundraising.sol"

 ## Theory link: